trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 But what if being pinned wasn’t a problem to avoid, but a space to explore?

-This post is all about creating intentional, structured training environments that teach athletes how to escape side control not with desperation, but with clarity, confidence, and real skill.
-We’ll walk through a regressive game series, inspired by the excellent work of coach Kabir Bath, that helps athletes thrive under pressure by spending more time in the positions they usually try to avoid.
+This post is all about creating scenarios that teach athletes how to deal with side control.
+We’ll walk through a regressive game series, inspired by the work of coach Kabir Bath, that helps athletes thrive under pressure by spending more time in the positions they usually try to avoid.

 Let’s talk about getting pinned on purpose.